BryanTorez/SOC-Analyst-Lab---PDF-Analysis/README.md

 <br />
 <br />
 <br />
 By looking at this, we can assume that once this USB was inserted it would automatically run and open this particular document called 'README.pdf'.
 So how do we begin analyzing PDF documents?
 Well, when it comes to PDFs these file types contain what are called Elements, which can then be drilled down via objects.
 We can do this using various different tools however the one that we'll be using today is called 'peepdf'.
-It does come built-in with remnux.
-So if you are following along, I do highly recommend that you spin up remnex to perform your analysis.
+It does come built-in with REMnux.
+So if you are following along, I do highly recommend that you spin up REMnex to perform your analysis.
 To use this tool all we need to do is just point it over to our 'peepdf README.pdf'. :  <br/>
 <br />
 <img src="https://snipboard.io/1X0KqT.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />